collinaryart/Uno-Card-Game/README.md

 ## Game Overview
 This is the Uno card game, simulated with alogorithms and data structures.
-Hence, the game rules remain the same (stated below for clarity).
+Hence, the game rules remain the same (though they are still listed below for clarity).

 ## Rules of the game
 The objective is to be the first player to get rid of all your cards.
 Each card has a color and a label, and there are special black cards with unique abilities.